 event to allow a page to cache data if it detects that the computer

-3. Connectivity events allow websites to check
+is offline. - Connectivity events allow websites to check

 when the user is connected to the network and receive notification

-4. Six connections per host instead of two for
+of connectivity changes. - Six connections per host instead of two for

 broadband scenarios and a scriptable property allow for more